-- Identify major security and privacy problems in cloud computing environment - Apply the ability to use the architecture of cloud, service and delivery models - Implement the key enabling technologies that help in the development of cloud.
+- Analyze the basic concepts of virtualization technology to derive the best practice model for deploying cloud-based applications. - Create an application by utilizing cloud platforms such as Amazon Web Services and Windows Azure. - Identify major security and privacy problems in cloud computing environment. - Apply the ability to use the architecture of cloud, service and delivery models. - Implement the key enabling technologies that help in the development of cloud.

-a.
+PO1.
 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
+PO2.
 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3.
+Design / Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
+PO4.
 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.